Mahesh Balan

 FedLoRA Fine-Tuning with TurboAggregate Secret Sharing

-IEEE BCCA 2026 · Barcelona · submitted
+IEEE BCCA 2026 · Barcelona · accepted

 Title: Decentralized Federated LoRA Fine-Tuning for On-Device LLMs: A Blockchain-Based Approach